Close

 Types of Business Visas Available

-• Company-Sponsored Visa: Issued through Qatari business entities for extended commercial activities
+• Company-Sponsored Visa: Issued through Qatari business entities for extended commercial activities with local sponsorship

 The GCC Advantage: Why Location Matters